azsk/AzTS-docs/01-Setup and getting started/README.md

 > 1. _Setup may take up to 5 minutes to complete._
 > 2. _For better performance, we recommend using one location for hosting central scanning user-assigned MI and resources which will be created in the following installation steps using the `Install-AzSKTenantSecuritySolution` cmdlet._
 > 3. _To restrict network traffic and to ensure that all inbound communication to critical backend resources of AzTS solution are routed through private network(VNet), install AzTS setup with **VNet integration**.
 For this you will need to run the installation command `Install-AzSKTenantSecuritySolution` with `-EnableVnetIntegration` switch._
+> 4. _To enable WAF for AzTS UI and API, you will need to run the installation command `Install-AzSKTenantSecuritySolution` with `-EnableWAF` switch.
+To know more about Web Application Frirewall(WAF) visit [here](README.md#enable-azure-web-application-firewall-(WAF)-for-AzTS-UI-and-AzTS-API)._
 >
 > &nbsp;